 Architectural beauty bestowed Hampi as one the famous places in India.
 Beautiful temples with elegantly crafted sculptures are relics of some beautiful architects.
 Monolithic structure and florid ornamemtation can invite silent reverence.
-Outside the temples, a granite chariot of the sun god proudly stands in a central courtyard.
-Noteworthy architectural marvel is Vitthala Temple, which strikes a balance between elegant craftmanship and fantastic presence.

 In the first week of December, the desolate streets of Hampi come alive when ruined city plays host to a colorful festivals of dance and music, also known as Vijaya Utsav of Karnataka.
 The city is then brimming with people form states as well from different part of the world to witness the merry event in an open environment.
 This festival is organized by government of Karnataka, invites some of the distinguish people in the field of art, dance, music and drama.
 Other attractions are puppet show, fire show and processions that bring back to life the memories of erstwhile epoch.

 By Air : The nearest Airport is Bellary (974 km); other convenient airports are Belgaum (190 km) and Bangalore (353 km).

 By Train : The nearest rail point is Hospet from where one travels another 12 kilometers by road to reach Hampi.
 Hospet is connected with rail to Bangalore, Bijapur,Hubli and Guntakal.

 By Road : Regular bus services from Bangalore to Hospet.